TrueWinter/nodeupload/README.md

   > Is there any way to change the responses (console output, web responses, etc)?

   Yes, there is.
 Edit the `strings.json` file.
-The placeholders (`{{placeholder}`) in these cannot be used in all strings.
+The placeholders (`{{placeholder}}`) in these cannot be used in all strings.
 The code will have to be changed if you want to add these into strings that do not have support for it.
 More info coming soon.

   > Can I contribute to the development of NodeUpload?